aj-naik/eyantra_covid_hackathon/README.md

 # eyantra_covid_hackathon
 Our submission for eyantra covid hackathon

+#  Update
-# Project dead as of now
+Project dead as of now